 Ms. Ma is a CPA (Practising) in Hong Kong and has been working in the auditing, accounting and taxation areas with more than 20 years of professional experience.
 She is the principal of Messrs.
 Ma Yin Fan & Company CPAs.
-Ms. Ma is the fellow member of each of The Hong Kong Institute of Certified Public Accountants, The Institute of Chartered Accountants in the England and Wales, The Taxation Institute of Hong Kong, The Association of Chartered Certified Accountants, The Hong Kong Institute of Chartered Secretaries and The Institute of Chartered Secretaries and Administrators.
+Ms. Ma is the fellow member of each of The Hong Kong Institute of Certified Public Accountants, The Institute of Chartered Accountants in the England and Wales, The Taxation Institute of Hong Kong, The Association of Chartered Certified Accountants, The Hong Kong Chartered Governance Institute and The Chartered Governance Institute in the United Kingdom.
 Ms. Ma is currently an independent non-executive director of China Strategic Holdings Limited (stock code: 235) and CST Group Limited (stock code: 985).
 The shares of the abovementioned companies are listed on the Main Board of the Hong Kong Stock Exchange.

-Ms. Yan Yan
+Ms. Yan Yan ("Ms. Yan")

-Ms. Yan, aged 41, has been an independent non-executive Director since 16 June 2017.
-She also serves as the chairman of the remuneration committee and a member of the audit committee and the nomination committee of the Board.
-Ms. Yan obtained a bachelor's degree in management from Shanxi University of Finance & Economics in the PRC in June 2001.
+Ms. Yan, aged 42, was appointed as an independent non-executive Director on 16 June 2017.
+She also serves as the chairman of the remuneration committee and a member of each of the audit committee and the nomination committee of the Board.
+Ms. Yan obtained a bachelor's degree in management from Shanxi University of Finance and Economics in the PRC in June 2001.
 Ms. Yan obtained legal professional qualification of PRC in February 2005.

 Ms. Yan worked as a practicing lawyer at Elite Law Office in Tianjin (天津賢達律師事務所) from June 2005 to February 2012 and has been a senior partner since 2012.
-She worked as the head of law of Tianjin Pengtian Liquidation Limited (天津市鵬天清算事務有限公司) from September 2003 to June 2005.
-Ms. Yan was a manager of law of Tianjin Municipal Highway Equipment Company Limited (天津市政公路設備工程有限公司) from August 2001 to September 2003.
+She worked as the head of law of Tianjin Pengtian Liquidation Limited\ (天津市鵬天清算事務有限公司) from September 2003 to June 2005.
+Ms. Yan was a manager of law of Tianjin Municipal Highway Equipment Company Limited\ (天津市政公路設備工程有限公司) from August 2001 to September 2003.
 Ms. Yan has extensive experience acting as legal adviser for investment and finance companies in the PRC.